-During the summer 2013 quarter, Information Technology Services began upgrading the existing e-mail from the existing e-mail system to Microsoft Office 365 Outlook™.
-This upgrade will affect students, faculty and staff.
-After the upgrade, Outlook client users will experience no noticeable functional change from their current desktop version, but Outlook Web App (OWA) users will have an interface similar to their desktop version.
+During the summer 2013 quarter, Information Technology Services upgraded the existing campus email from Microsoft Exchange Outlook™ to Microsoft Office 365 Outlook™.
+The upgrade affected students, faculty and staff mailboxes.
+After the upgrade, Outlook client users experienced no noticeable functional change from their previous desktop version, but Outlook Web App (OWA) users now had an interface similar to their desktop version.

 Important Security Reminder about Encryption

-To prevent a possible information security breach, all University documents containing Level 1 Confidential Data and Level 2 Internal Use Data must always be encrypted - at rest on your desktop or laptop, during transport on electronic storage devices, and in e-mail messages as attachments.
+To prevent a possible information security breach, all University documents containing Level 1 Confidential Data and Level 2 Internal Use Data must always be encrypted - at rest on the desktop or laptop, during transport on electronic storage devices, and in email messages as attachments.
 Documents can be easily encrypted within the Microsoft applications by clicking on File → Info → Protect Document → Encrypt with a password.

 If you have additional questions or want more information, contact the ITS Help Desk at 3-6170.